July 1, 2022

 “This space will serve as a constant reminder of the humble beginnings of the Black community and their determination for a better life,” Braswell added.

 The Copeland African American Museum renovation and expansion project should be completed in the fall, assuming no delays.
-When the museum reopens, visitors are sure to be inspired by a refreshed exhibit featuring some never-before-seen exhibits.
+When the museum reopens, visitors are sure to be inspired by a refreshed museum experience featuring some never-before-seen exhibits.

 In 2016 Roy and Cheryl Copeland gifted their entire African American memorabilia collection to VSU’s Harley Langdale Jr. College of Business Administration.
 A few years later that gift inspired the creation of the Copeland African American Museum, a destination for anyone seeking inspiration, knowledge, a change of perspective, and food for conversation.